timfrazier1/AdversarySimulation/AdvSim_install.md

   4. Select the downloaded "phatomicredteam.tgz" file
   5. Once app is installed, find "Atomic Red Team" in unconfigured Apps
   6. Click "Configure new Asset" on the right hand side
+  7. Give your asset a name with no spaces under "asset info" then click "asset settings" tab
-  7. Paste in https://github.com/redcanaryco/atomic-red-team.git if you want to use the main ART repo, otherwise, use your own fork
+  8. Leave the default URL as https://github.com/redcanaryco/atomic-red-team.git if you want to use the main ART repo, otherwise, use your own fork
-  8. Hit "Save" and then "Test Connectivity" to build the list of tests
+  9. Hit "Save" and then "Test Connectivity" to build the list of tests
-  9. You should see a "Repo Created Successfully" message
+  10. You should see a "Repo Created Successfully" message
 - Setting up the Playbook
   1. From the main menu, go to Administration -> Administration Settings -> Source Control
   2. Select "configure new repository", then paste https://github.com/timfrazier1/AdvSimPlaybooks into the URL field